Yusef-Arif/Food-Hut-Full-Stack-Food-Ordering-App/README.md

 ## 📌 Overview
 **Food Hut** is a modern, full-stack food ordering application built with a powerful tech stack:
-**Next.js, TypeScript, Tailwind CSS, shadcn/ui, Redux Toolkit, Zod, and i18n**.
+**Next.js, TypeScript, Tailwind CSS, shadcn/ui, Redux Toolkit, Zod, Prisma, and i18n**.
 The app is split into **two main sections**:

 - **Dashboard (Admin Panel)**: Manage products, categories, and users with full CRUD operations.